NaimAyat/Propositional_Logic_Formula_Evaluator/README.txt

 f f f |      t       |    f     Premise does not imply conclusion in this case.

 The statement [(p V (q -> z)) -> (z <-> ~p)] is not a tautology.
-Invalid cases are labelled.
+Invalid cases are labeled.